nbgraham/schedule/Guide.md

 ServerName will be the URL you type into your browser to access the site.
 DocumentRoot see below.

-The DocumentRoot can point either to a symlink you create in the WebServer folder that points to your <Project’s Root Folder>/web, or directly to <Project Root Folder>/web.
+**Note**: The DocumentRoot can point either to a symlink you create in the WebServer folder that points to your <Project’s Root Folder>/web, or directly to <Project Root Folder>/web.
 Sometimes there are technical reasons for creating a symlink to that WebServer folder, but we won’t be exploring those in this document.

 Edit your host file to point to home:
 `sudo vim /etc/hosts`